-Thanks to Agile principles, the clients are more likely to get releases early at hand, which allows to receive client’s feedback as soon as possible, helps to introduce new changes to the project and adjust work in a more relevant direction.
+Thanks to Agile principles, the clients are more likely to get releases early at hand.
+It allows to receive client’s feedback as soon as possible, helps to introduce new changes to the project and adjust work in a more relevant direction.

-Naturally the work at Geomotiv starts with the project planning stage and keeps going until the software is launched.
-We also provide support and maintenance operations of the product after its entry to the market.
+Naturally the work at Geomotiv starts with the project planning stage.
+It keeps going until the software is launched.
+We also provide support and maintenance operations of the product after its release.

-Project planning stage starts after negotiating an extensive estimate with our Business Enabler, who is responsible for business analysis, predictive modeling and fact-based management.
-At this stage we build initial relationship, define the process, and discuss budget and deadlines.
-At the project planning stage we also introduce an early vision of the product or MVP.
+Project planning stage starts after negotiating an extensive estimate with our Business Enabler.
+This specialist is responsible for business analysis, predictive modeling and fact-based management.
+At this stage we build initial relationships, define the process, and discuss budget and deadlines.
+At the project planning stage we also introduce an early vision of the product (MVP).
 It helps to test a product hypothesis with minimal resources, optimize time limits, and get the product to the client as soon as possible.

 So, the customer gets:

-1) Specifying requirements.
 Product requirements specification is developed in close cooperation with the customer.
 It is predicated on the comprehensive estimation of the project and product backlog.
 Our Business Analyst transforms a part of functionality for each iteration into smaller tasks, including testing and bug fixing.
-This step allows to outline the result of the iteration and foresee the possible scenario of each consequent iteration.
+This step allows to outline the result of the iteration.
+It also helps to foresee the possible scenario of each consequent iteration.

-2) Development.
-The development process represents a smoothly running workflow and a tight collaboration between the team and the client.
+The development process represents a smoothly running workflow.
+It is a tight collaboration between the team and the client.
 The standard size for an average project usually counts from five to seven team members.
 The allocated team consists of at least 2-3 seasoned developers, a QA specialist, a designer, a project manager, and a business analyst (if necessary).
 Such cocktail of skilled experts guarantees a great delivery of the product, enhances efficiency and productivity.

-3) Testing and Bug fixing.
 Software testing is carried out straight after a part of functionality is completed.
 The testing implies the investigation of the product quality and identification of software bugs (errors).
 Thus, the QA engineer verifies if the software remains usable in its intended environment.
-Besides, to achieve a better delivery of the product we resort to the regression testing, which is done after fresh changes and modification were introduced to the system.
+Besides, to achieve a better delivery of the product we resort to the regression testing.
+It is done after fresh changes and modification were introduced to the system.

 All results of testing are documented and are referred to the developers for further fixing.
-Once the bug fixing is performed, QA engineer makes an extra review of the fixed bugs and holds a smoke test to identify if the system is stable enough to continue with further testing.
+Once the bug fixing is performed, QAs make an extra review of the fixed bugs.
+Futhermore, they hold a smoke test to identify if the system is stable enough to continue with further testing.

 Managing a remote team may seem to be a real headache for a customer.
-For that reason we engage into the process a project manager, whose primary responsibility is to take care of the customer.
+For that reason we engage into the process a Project Manager.
+Its primary responsibility is to take care of the customer.
 He deals with the developers, manages the team, checks deadlines, and controls the budget.
 He is the client’s right hand.

 Agile methodology model wins in:

-– Transparency.
-An Agile approach offer transparency.
+- Transparency.
+An Agile approach offers transparency.
 Clients actively participate in discussion throughout the project;

 - High productivity.
 Better delivery of the software;